Back to index

 • Tap to select

-• Use a number pad to enter
+• Use the bottom or side number pad to enter digits

 Beginner Tips